serhan-yilmaz/RokaiApp/docs/v2.2.0/README.md

 In the next release, we are considering to add an option to perform bulk computations, running the analysis for multiple samples (i.e., multiple ``Quantification`` columns) and download the results (i.e., inferred activities table) at once for all samples.

 #### Any Feedback is Welcome!
 Feel free to let us know what you think!
-You can contact us from ``serhan.yilmaz@case.edu`` or by [filling the Google survey]().
+You can contact us from ``serhan.yilmaz@case.edu`` or by [filling a short survey](https://docs.google.com/forms/d/1hHGpiwRiVegD3J_UYWVw9YMkO-5MUY426aj7L9dHAbM/viewform).
 Let us know what you would like to see in next versions of Rokai App.